ttkorhonen/myDocument/docs/mrfioc2/event-receiver.md

 output, two NIM output or two optical outputs.
 The source for these outputs is selected with mapping registers.

-VME-EVR-300 GTX Front Panel Outputs and mTCA-EVR TCLKA/TCLKB Clocks The VME-EVR-300 has four GTX front panel outputs, two in Universal I/O slot UNIV6/UNIV7 and CML outputs CML0 and CML1.
+### VME-EVR-300 GTX Front Panel Outputs and mTCA-EVR TCLKA/TCLKB Clocks

+The VME-EVR-300 has four GTX front panel outputs, two in Universal I/O slot UNIV6/UNIV7 and CML outputs CML0 and CML1.
 The GTX Outputs provide low jitter signals with special outputs.
 The outputs can work in different
 configurations: pulse mode, pattern mode and frequency mode.
 The difference com- pared to the CML output of the VME-EVR-230RF is that instead of 20 bits per event clock cycle the GTX outputs have 40 bits per event clock cycle doubling the resolution to 200 ps/bit at an event clock of 125 MHz.

 The mTCA-EVR-300 TCLKA and TCLKB backplane clock operate the same way as VME-EVR-300 GTX front panel outputs.
 The pulse mapping is controlled through UNIV16 (TCLKA) and UNIV17 (TCLKB) mapping registers.

+### mTCA-EVR-300RF GTX Outputs

+The mTCA-EVR-300RF has altogether six GTX outputs, two on the backplane, TCLKA and TCLKB, and four on the front panel: one Universal I/O slot (UNIV2/UNIV3), one SFP output, and one differential CML output.

+The SFP output can be configured to generate a modulated signal that can be received by an Electron Gun trigger receiver GUN-RC-300.
+For GUN-RC-300 operation the GTX output has to be placed in GTX3MD mode (see GTX output control register).

+The GUN-TX mode has a special inhibit function that by default is using Universal Input 0 as an inhibit signal.
+When the state of the inhibit signal is high the GUN-TX output is disabled.
+The inhibit function may be overridden with the GTXIO override bit in the main control register.

+The mTCA-EVR-300RF also adds the capability of phase shifting all of the GTX outputs individually with a step resolution of 1/2560 event clock cycles.
+The phase shift is controlled by the GTX Phase Shift Offset Register.

 ### GTX Pulse Mode